beep-projects/condocam.ai/README.md

 # condocam.ai

-condocam.ai converts a Raspberry Pi + webcams into a smart surveillance camera with people detection and automated alerts via Telegram.
+condocam.ai converts a Raspberry Pi + webcams into a **smart surveillance camera* with **people detection** and **automated alerts via Telegram**.
 The usage of people detection prevents false alarms caused by cats, dogs, light changes, etc. .
+(If you want, you can also make it detect cats)

 This project is based on the work from following other projects: